swansonk14/typed-argument-parser/README.md

       f'{args.package} {args.stars}/{args.max_stars} stars!')
 ```

+Note that `name` is automatically made a required argument since no default is provided.

 You use Tap the same way you use standard argparse.

 ```
 >>> python main.py --name Jesse --stars 5
 My name is Jesse and I give the Python package Tap 5/5 stars!